SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 - Do not use the device if you see any signs of damage.

-- Do not handle the device in an energised state.
+- Do not handle the device in an energized state.

 - Do not crush the device during installation.